AbhishekDevJr/Project-ExclusiveAccess/README.md

 <h1>Exclusive Access - Full-Stack(MERN Stack) Project</h1>

-<h1><a href = "https://exclusiveaccess.netlify.app/" target "_blank">Live Demo</a></h1>
+<h1><a href = "https://exclusiveaccess.netlify.app/">Live Demo</a></h1>

+<p>This repository holds the Codebase for Exclusive Access Project.
+This is a full-stack project built using Technologies/Frameworks primarily revolving around MERN Stack.</p>

 Note: Render puts the Back-End Server into sleep mode after 45 minutes of inactivity, so it may take 2-3 minutes for the first request to be processed.
 However, subsequent requests will be executed quickly.

-<p>This repository holds the Codebase for Exclusive Access Project.
-This is a full-stack project built using Technologies/Frameworks primarily revolving around MERN Stack.</p>

 <h2>List of Technologies, Frameworks & Libraries used.</h2>
 <ul>